 Location: London, Jamaica Road – between mile 11 and 12 of route

 What you will be provided with:

-Family and friends of runners who may be coming up to watch their loved one’s run are especially welcomed to join, you can come and go as you please, but are guaranteed to see your runner on the course.
-There will also be a meeting point with a gazebo after the finish line on Horse Guards Parade, where you can meet your loved ones who have completed the marathon.
+Family and friends of runners who may be coming up to watch their loved ones run are especially welcomed to join, you can come and go as you please, but are guaranteed to see your runner on the course.
+There will also be a meeting point with a gazebo after the finish line at the end of Horse Guards Parade in St James’ Park, where you can meet your loved ones who have completed the marathon.
 If you have any questions, contact Alex Halfpenny at email@example.com or call 01905 755 977.

 Supermarket Collectors Wanted!

 Whether you could spare minutes or hours, days or weeks, you could make a meaningful difference to the lives of people affected by blood cancer.
 Make time matter and join our team as a volunteer.

 We need people across the country to volunteer as Community Supermarket Collectors for us.
 This very flexible role can involve as much or as little time as you have and can fit around your daily responsibilities.
 The position involves contacting your local supermarkets, applying for and participating in charity collections for Leukaemia Care.
 Feel free to bring your friends, family and work colleagues along with you to help!

 We will provide you with all the materials you need- letters of authority, collecting tins and bucket labels, paying in books and ID badges.
 We can also provide remote training and support from our existing supermarket collectors to help you get started and answer any questions.